cosmic-knowledge/docs/docs/terminology.md

 # Terminology

-For each of the following, there are different types.
-To see all implemented types,

-## Resources
+## Concepts

-We have the following resource _kinds_:
+A _concept_ in quazipanacea matches its colloquial definition.
+Each concept has different _kinds_, and plugins can be made to create a new concept.

 ### pod

+A _pod_ is the smallest unit that holds data.
+This can be mentally represented as a file (on the file system) with extra functionality or parts abstracted away.

-A _pod_ is the smallest unit that holds some_data.
-There are many types of pods.
-For example, a `pdf` pod contains the abstractions to work with PDF files (reading, writing, opening in editor, printing, etc.).
-They aren't limited to wrapping a particular file; a "LaTeX" pod, for example can have multiple files ".tex", ".pdf", ".sty", including any associated images or media files.
+For example, a `pdf` pod contains the abstractions to work with PDF files: reading, writing, opening in an editor, and so on.

+Pods aren't limited to wrapping a single file.
+For example, a `latex` pod, can include its associated `.tex`, `.pdf`, `.sty` files and other assets.

 ### overview

 The _overview_ exists to create a view around _pods_ and _collections_.
-These exist so different representations of pods may exist as a first-class citizen.
-People are most used to hierarchal views, which exist in VSCode, Evernote, and plenty of other places, but other ones include "graph", "timeline", "pie", and so on.

-At a minimum, an overview must have the following functionality:

-- show some pods
-- create a pod at any particular place
-- open any particular pod
+You're likely most used to hierarchal overviews, such as the file explorer within VSCode.

+This concept exists as a first-class citizen so other representations such as "graph", "timeline", etc. have some level of interoperability, so the user can switch seamlessly between them.

 ### collection

 _Collections_ are simply of pods that are grouped together.
-Typically, but not necessarily, it is associated with a set of rules.
-Usually, the type of a collection is matched with its overview type.
+Usually, they share _rules_.

+Tags are generally preferred to draw connections among pods, but discrete categories still need to be represented in some fashion.

 ### rule

-A _rule_ is, well, a rule for a pod or a collection of pods.
-Rules can include pod constraints, schema constraints, tagging strategy, and more.
+_Rules_ are constraints or code that enforces behavior.
+For example, one rule may enforce that pod names match a particular regular expression within a collection.

-## Relationships
+## Plugins

+Plugins are a core part of quazipanacea:

-### handler
+### Plugin Pack

-Each resource has a handler.
-That handler corresponds to the type of that resource.

-## Reusability
+These are collections of plugins.
+Currently, plugin packs correspond to an individual.
+There is also a `Core/` plugin pack for all.

 ### Plugins

-Plugins are a core part of Quazipanacea.
-They extend functionality for each resource.

-A plugin might have code for multiple components

-### Component

-Code for a particular piece of Quazipanacea.

-### Packs

-A collection of plugins
+Plugins change functionality for a specific interface.
+Often, plugins for different interfaces of quazipanacea need to be written to fully implement the desired behavior.